manas-v/Python-Basics/README.md

 d.
 For the given data, using python environment, apply 2-sample t-test: testing for difference across the population.

 ### 11. Write python program to show following plots using Matplotlib library.
 a.
-To create a pie chart of the popularity of programming Languages
+To create a pie chart of the popularity of programming Languages.

 b.
 To create bar plot of scores by group and gender.
 Use multiple X values on the same chart for men and women.